gokul656/ms-arch/README.md

 # ms-arch

-A project to demonstrate microservie architecture.
+A project to demonstrate microservice architecture.
 This project includes features like
 - CORS restrictions
 - Service discovery
 - Ditributed tracing